 However, finding the best first handgun can be a challenge.
 While many women are well practiced in where to buy the best jewelry, purses, and clothes, when it comes to guns, we can feel completely lost.

 Best First Handgun: Advice For First Time Buyers

 Buying the best first handgun for you doesn’t have to be complicated, or overwhelming.
 Go ahead, take a deep breath, because we’re going to break this down for you.

 When it comes to choosing the best handgun for first time buyers, it’s all about choosing a weapon that’s simple to use, fits your hand well, and is concealable.
 After all, you’re using a firearm for self defense—so you need it to be with you as often as possible.

 In this article we’ll introduce guns for beginners that will help you learn to shoot the easy way.
 I mean, you could learn to drive on a stick shift, but wouldn’t it be so much easier to learn on an automatic?

 So you can start dressing to protect, let’s cover the 7 best handguns for first time owners.

-The Glock 19 is an excellent beginners handgun for several reasons.
+The Glock 19 is one of the best first handguns for several reasons.
 As a beginner, learning the mechanisms of a gun can quickly be overwhelming.
 The Glock 19 is a simple gun to learn how to use.
 As a semi-automatic striker-fired pistol, the trigger is easy to pull, and you don’t have to worry about cocking the hammer or removing any safeties.

 Women can struggle with heavier trigger pulls, which can undermine their confidence in a self defense situation.
 A light trigger pull is a great way to get started and build shooting competence.